-Version No. Date Nature of Amendment 2 February 2006 Addition of sub-clause 3.3 in relation to bulk hot requirements Amendment to sub-clause 4.2 to clarify requirements for bills based on interval data 3 May 2007 Amendment to sub-clause 24.1(d) and 32(b) and insertion of sub-clause 32(c) in relation to the application of Early Termination Fees.
-4 October 2007 Amendment to sub-clause 24.1(d) and insertion of sub-clause 24.6.
-These amendments implement the Commission's Retailer of Last Resort Final Decision: February 2006 5 January 2009 The following clauses have been amended to implement the Commission's Review of Regulatory Instruments Stage 1 Final Decision: 2, 3, 4, 5, 6, 7, 8, 9, 10, 14, 19, 20, 22.1, 23, 26, 28, 29 and Appendix 2.
+Version No. Date Nature of Amendment 2 February 2006 Addition of sub-clause 3.3 in relation to bulk hot water billing requirements Amendment to sub-clause 4.2 to clarify requirements for bills based on interval data 3 May 2007 Amendment to sub-clause 24.1(d) and 32(b) and insertion of sub-claus 32(c) in relation to the application of Early Termination Fees.
+4 October 2007 Amendment to sub-clause 24.1(d) and insertion of sub-clause 2 These amendments implement the Commission's Retailer of Resort Final Decision: February 2006 5 January 2009 The following clauses have been amended to implement the Commission's Review of Regulatory Instruments Stage 1 Final Decision: 2, 3, 4, 5, 6, 7, 8, 9, 10, 14, 19, 20, 22.1, 23, 26, 28, 29 and Appendix 2.
 6 October 2009 Amendment to clause 8.1 to clarify that retailers may only have regard to relevant default in determining a customer's unsatisfactory credit rating.
 Amendment to clause 31 in relation to the administrative and hedge book imbalance cost that can apply in early termination fees.
 The following clauses have been amended to reflect the Commission's Review of Regulatory Instruments Stage 1 Final Decision: 7.4, 12.2(d) and 26.6

 Version No. Date Nature of Amendment 7 February 2010 Amendment to clause 4.2(o) to require retailers to include the distributor's name next to the faults and emergency number on a customer's bill.
-Amendment of clause 26.7 to require retailers to update their information about customers that are registered by the distributors as life support customers on an annual basis 8 April 2011 To implement the Commission's Smart Meter Regulatory Review Final Decision: the following clauses have been amended: 4.2, 4.4, 13.2, 13.5, 15.2, 20, 26.4, 27.2 and 34 clauses 4.7 and 12A have been inserted Clause 4.2(h) has been amended to require retailers to include a start index read on smart meter bills.
-A definition of "index read" has been inserted under clause 34 Clause 12A and the definition of supply capacity control have been amended to allow retailers to offer supply capacity control and load control products for non-credit management purposes
+Amendment of clause 26.7 to require retailers to update their information about customers that are registered by the distributors as life support customers on an annual basis 8 April 2011 To implement the Con Final Decision: To implement the Commission's Smart Meter Regulatory Review Final Decision: the following clauses have been amended: 4.2, 4.4, 13.2, 13.5, 15.2, 20, 26.4, 27.2 and 34 clauses 4.7 and 12A have been inserted 9 March 2012 Clause 4.2(h) has been amended to require retailers to include a start index read on smart meter bills.
+A definition of "index read" has been inserted under clause 34 Clause 12A and the definition of supply capacity control have been amended to allow retailers to offer supply capacity control and load control products for non-credit management purposes 10 May 2012 Clause 11.2 has been amended to prohibit retailers requiring payment as a condition of providing the customer an application form for a Utility Relief Grant.
+Clause 15.2 has been amended to remove the absolute obligation on retailers to reconnect smart meter customers within two hours.
+This clause has also been amended to require that retailers pass on to a distributor within one hour a reconnection request by a smart meter customer.
+10a August 2013 To implement the Advanced Metering Infrastructure (AMI Tariffs) Order in Council 2013: • the following clauses have been amended: 20, 24.1, 26.4, 31, and relevant definitions have been inserted 10a December 2013 To amend clause 12A to remove the reference to "before 1 January 2014".